SamSon1402/Customer-Segmentation-Data-Visualization-Suite/README.md

 ## Getting Started

-To start using the PropTech-8Bit dashboard:
+To start using the Customer Segmentation & Data Visualization Suite dashboard:

 1. Ask IT to install the application on your computer
 2. Log in with your company credentials